 An account executive manager is responsible for handling client accounts and leading the account management procedures to promote the client's brand image in the market and maintain the highest satisfaction.
 Account executive managers work with the marketing and sales team to identify sales and promotional strategies that would increase revenues and product profits.
 They also review the current market trends to develop business opportunities according to client needs and public demands.
 An account executive manager coordinates with the clients for regular updates and informs them of business plan adjustments as needed.

 These skill sets are where the common ground ends though.
-An account development manager responsibility is more likely to require skills like "customer relationships," "crm," "salesforce," and "account development."
-Whereas a manager, account executive requires skills like "business development," "customer service," "virtualization," and "post sales."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an account development manager are more likely to require skills like "customer relationships," "crm," "salesforce," and "account development."
+On the other hand, a job as a manager, account executive requires skills like "business development," "customer service," "virtualization," and "post sales."
+As you can see, what employees do in each career varies considerably.

 An inside sales account manager oversees the operations and workforce performance within an inside sales team, ensuring efficiency and profit growth.
 Their duties revolve around monitoring sales progress, devising new strategies to identify new business and marketing opportunities, maintaining records of all transactions, identifying inconsistencies and errors, performing corrective measures, producing sales forecasts, and supervising accounts.
 Furthermore, as a manager, it is essential to lead and encourage the team to reach sales targets, all while implementing the company's policies and regulations.

-But both careers also use different skills, according to real account development manager resumes.
-While account development manager responsibilities can utilize skills like "customer relationships," "account development," "promotional programs," and "lead generation," some inside sales account managers use skills like "customer service," "outbound calls," "marketing campaigns," and "customer support."
+Each career also uses different skills, according to real account development manager resumes.
+While account development manager responsibilities can utilize skills like "customer relationships," "account development," "promotional programs," and "lead generation," inside sales account managers use skills like "customer service," "outbound calls," "marketing campaigns," and "customer support."

 A commercial account manager's role is to offer products and services to businesses and firms, building positive relationships to establish a strong client base.
 Their responsibilities often revolve around performing research and market analysis to find sales opportunities, devising strategies to identify client needs, and maintaining records of all data and transactions.
 They may also reach out to potential clients through calls and correspondence, even arrange appointments to discuss products and negotiate sales.
 Furthermore, as a commercial account manager, it is essential to lead and encourage the workforce, all while adhering to the company's policies and regulations.

-While looking through the resumes of several account development managers and commercial account managers we discovered that both professions have similar skills.
+On average, commercial account managers earn lower salaries than account development managers, with a $13,200 difference per year.account development managers and commercial account managers both have job responsibilities that require similar skill sets.
 These similarities include skills such as "customer accounts," "crm," and "product knowledge," but they differ when it comes to other required skills.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from account development managers resumes, they are more likely to have skills like "customer relationships," "account development," "sales territory," and "promotional programs."
-But a commercial account manager might have skills like "customer service," "cam," "strong customer service," and "property management."
+The required skills of the two careers differ considerably.
+For example, account development managers are more likely to have skills like "customer relationships," "account development," "sales territory," and "promotional programs."
+But a commercial account manager is more likely to have skills like "customer service," "cam," "strong customer service," and "property management."

 The duties of a corporate account manager depend on one's line of work or industry of employment.
 Typically, they are responsible for building a company's client base by devising strategies to identify market opportunities, reaching out to clients through calls and correspondence, and securing sales by offering products and services.
 They may also resolve issues and concerns, answer inquiries, process payments, and create billing plans as necessary.
 Furthermore, as a corporate account manager, it is essential to lead and encourage team members, all while implementing the company's policies and regulations.